Bidziilla/nxGTA-Trainers/README.md

 * Run "build.bat", and let it finish.
 Tadaaa, you're done!

 ## Credits:
-Rydoginator - Recording footage, code improvements.
+Rydoginator - Recording HD footage (Capture card), code improvements.

 ## Note:
 These trainers are not licensed, endorsed, or approved by Nintendo, Rockstar Games, Rockstar North, TakeTwo Interactive, or Grove Street Games.